orchidsoftware/orchid.software/source/en/docs/installation.md

 ## Start local server

-To run the project, you can use the built-in server:
+If you haven't installed server (nginx, apache, etc) to run the project you can use the built-in server:
 ```php
 php artisan serve
 ```